ArchipelagoMW/Archipelago/worlds/overcooked2/docs/en_Overcooked! 2.md

 ## Other Game Modifications

-In addition to adding items, Randomizer modifies the following aspects of *Overcooked!
-2*:
+In addition to shuffling items, the following changes are applied to the game:

 ### Quality of Life
 - Tutorial is skipped